 The shipping industry is obliged to operate to the highest levels of safety, environmental standards and quality; this calls for extremely skilled crews.
 These skills need to be continually developed as the shipping industry experiences changing regulations, new techniques and automation of systems.

-Importantly, the limited number of MBO level pupils in relation to the sheer diversity of courses for maritime professions (merchant shipping, dredging, maritime contracting and fishing) puts pressure on accomplishing high-quality maritime education at the MBO level.
+The limited number of pupils relative to the sheer diversity of courses for maritime professions (merchant shipping, dredging, maritime contracting and fishing) puts pressure the MBO institutes to provide high-quality maritime education.